cbe453/arc-plato-shell/_episodes/01-connecting.md

 authentication process you can hold the Control (<kbd>Ctrl</kbd>) key and press the <kbd>c</kbd> key to exit and start again.

+#### PowerShell

+In recent builds (1809 and later) of Windows 10, you can use the PowerShell terminal.
+The terminal can be started from the Start menu.
+In older builds of Windows 10, the PowerShell terminal is available but the OpenSSH client that allows connecting to the remote supercomputer is not installed by default.
+It can be installed as an optional Windows component, however.

 ## Logging onto the system

 With all of this in mind, let's connect to a remote HPC system.
 In this workshop, we will connect to
 {{ site.workshop_host }} --- an HPC system located at the {{ site.workshop_host_location }}.
 Although it's unlikely
-that every system will be exactly like {{ site.workshop_host }}, it's a very good example of what you can expect from an HPC installation.
+that every system will be exactly like {{ site.workshop_host }}, it's a very good example of what you can expect from an HPC installation (especially for national compute services hosted by the Digital Research Alliance of Canada).
 To connect to our example computer, we will use SSH (if you are using PuTTY, see above).

 SSH allows us to connect to UNIX computers remotely, and use them as if they were our own.
 The general syntax of the connection command follows the format `ssh yourUsername@some.computer.address`